-The Bank is calculating the Net Stable Funding Ratio (NSFR) according to the Regulation (EU) 2019/876 amending the Regulation (EU) No 575/2013 (CRR 2).
-The NSFR is part of the RAS targeting to be above the regulatory requirement.
+The Bank is calculating the Net Stable Funding Ratio (NSFR) according to the CRR, part of the RAS targeting to be above the regulatory requirement.

 Concentration analysis

 Concentration risks in terms of funding providers, products and assets in the counterbalancing capacity (CBC) are regularly monitored and reported to the regulator.
 Additionally, the Bank assess concentration risk using the Herfindahl-Hirschman index (HHI).
 It is calculated on monthly basis based on the inputs for the SPA reporting.
 Besides the HHI, additional concentration measures are monitored as defined in the ICAAP Procedure.